Uncle Don

 Uncle Don's Strange Adventures, a 1936 Big Little Book from the Whitman Publishing Company, featured a story about Uncle Don and his adventures with a mystery cruiser.

 Uncle Don is a children's radio program that aired on WOR radio from 1928 to 1948.
 The host was Uncle Don Carney, a former vaudeville performer (real name Howard Rice, 1897–1954).
 The half-hour program was broadcast daily, five or six days a week.

 History

-Debuting September 1928, it was the most popular children's show of that era due to the powerful 50,000-watt power of WOR.
+Debuting September 1928, it was the most popular children's show of that era due to the powerful 50,000-watt transmitter of WOR.
 Carney sang, played the piano, told stories and introduced a variety of features: the "Earnest Savers Club" which encouraged setting up accounts at the Greenwich Savings Bank; a "Healthy Child Contest"; a "Talent Quest" that provided screen tests for winners.
 Each program began with Uncle Don arriving in the imaginary autogyro he called his "puddle-jumper."
 His opening song was widely known: